New Administrative Capital: The Nativity of Christ Cathedral

-Al-Fattah Al-Aleem Mosque

-Al-Fattah Al-Aleem is a mega-mosque, the largest of its kind in Egypt.

 Green River Park

+"The green Nile" as the Egyptians called it while it was being made.

 The Green River Park (also known as Capital Park) is an urban park planned to extend along the entirety of the new capital, representing the Nile river.
 It is expected to be 35 km long, aiming to be double the size of New York's Central Park.
 The initial phase of the park will be of about the first 10 km and is under construction.

 The Octagon

 The Octagon (State's Strategic Leadership Centre) is Egypt's new Ministry of Defense headquarters.
-The complex is considered the largest of its kind in the Middle East and one of the largest in the world, much like The Pentagon in the United States of America.
+The complex is considered the largest of its kind in the Middle East and one of the largest in the world, much like the Pentagon in the United States of America.

 Capital International Airport

 The Capital International Airport is the airport for Egypt's new capital, intended to relieve pressure on Cairo International Airport, serving Cairo, and the Sphinx International Airport, near the Giza Pyramids, serving Giza.